-Figure 12: A) Total Nitrogen (TN) Load Exported from Catchments in kg/year.
+Figure 12: A) Annual Total Nitrogen (TN) Load Exported from Catchments in kg-N/year,2012, as calculated using SPARROW model.

-B) Graph shows percent of incremental TN load from all sources in each watershed.
+B) Graph shows percent of incremental TN load from all sources in each watershed, as calculated from 2012 SPARROW model.

-Along the 600 km length of the Sacramento River, sources of TN vary.
+Along the 600 km length of the Sacramento River extending from the headwaters to the Delta, sources of TN vary.
 In the headwaters atmospheric deposition is the main source.
 As the water moves through the Central Valley sources change and loads from fertilizer and livestock manure applications increase at about 150 km from the mouth due to discharges from the Colusa Basin Drain and the Feather River.
 Downstream of the Sacramento River at Freeport site, TN from point sources increase due to discharges from Regional San wastewater treatment plant (figure 13A).
 In the headwaters of the San Joaquin River, atmospheric deposition is the main source of total nitrogen and then fertilizer and livestock manure applied to agricultural lands is the major source once the river enters the Central Valley.
-TN loads from point sources increase at about 150 km from the mouth due to discharge from waste water treatment facilities in the cities of Turlock and Modesto and increase at about 66 km from the mouth due to discharge inputs from the Stockton waste water treatment facility (13B).
+TN loads from point sources increase at about 150 km from the mouth due to discharge from waste water treatment facilities in the cities of Turlock and Modesto and increase at about 66 km from the mouth due to discharge inputs from the Stockton waste water treatment facility (Figure 13B).